Pelvic Organ Prolapse

 - The feeling that they are “sitting on a ball”

-- Needing to push stool out of the rectum by placing their fingers into the vagina during bowel movement
+- Needing to push stool out of the rectum by placing their fingers into or around the vagina during a bowel movement

 - Difficulty starting to urinate, a weak or spraying stream of urine

-- Urinary frequency or the sensation that they are not emptying their bladder well
+- Urinary frequency or the sensation that they are unable to empty their bladder well

 - The need to lift up the bulging vagina or uterus to start urination